Close Encounters of the Third Kind: Visual effects

 As a subtle in-joke, Dennis Muren (who had just finished working on Star Wars) put a small R2-D2 model onto the underside of the mothership and a pea-sized TIE fighter to the end of one of the structures extending from the mothership.
 Model makers also included a mailbox, great-white shark, Volkswagen bus, and a small graveyard.
 The model also included alien figures moving in the windows of the miniature, though were not very visible in the final film.
 The mothership model is on permanent display steps away from the space shuttle orbiter Discovery in the Smithsonian Institution's Air and Space Museum Udvar-Hazy Annex at Washington Dulles Airport in Chantilly, Virginia.

 Close Encounters was filmed anamorphically and the visual effects sequences were shot on 70 mm film, which has greater resolution than the 35 mm film used for the rest of the production, so that when the miniature effects were combined with full-sized elements through an optical printer, the effects footage would still appear clear and sharp though having lost one generation's worth of visual fidelity.
-A test reel using computer-generated imagery was created for the UFOs, but Spielberg found it would be too expensive and ineffective because CGI was in its infancy in the mid-1970s.
+Colin Cantwell made a CGI test reel for the UFOs, but Spielberg found it would be too expensive and ineffective because CGI was in its infancy in the mid-1970s.

 The small extraterrestrials in the final scenes were played by fifty local six-year-old girls in Mobile, Alabama.
 That decision was requested by Spielberg because "girls move more gracefully than boys".
 Puppetry was attempted for the extraterrestrials, but the idea failed.
 However, Rambaldi successfully used puppetry to depict two of the extraterrestrials, starting with a marionette (for the tall extraterrestrial that is the first emerging from the mothership in what was originally a test shot) and an articulated puppet for the extraterrestrial that communicates via hand signals near the end of the film.